FreshAlacrity/front-tracker/README.md

 - [ ] (Low Priority) When using CTRL + click on a fused headmate, pull up a popup that shows split options/previews the split (that disappears when CTRL is released - split to digits - or an option is clicked)
 - [ ] add a color picker for member colors
   - see https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/color
-- [ ] search by emojis and emoji names
-  - how to allow search by near miss?
-- allow inputting a Picrew URL and auto download + crop avatar from image on that page (would still need to be uploaded somewhere, but a preview + crop function could be nice?)
+- [ ] allow inputting a Picrew URL and auto download + crop avatar from image on that page (would still need to be uploaded somewhere, but a preview + crop function could be nice?)

 #### UI & Styling
 - [ ] fix background colors to work with * proxies